-The Company's current liabilities exceeded its current assets by RSD 9,983 thousand as at December 31, 2014 whereas its cash outflows from overall activities exceeded the inflows by RSD 5,777 thousand.
+As of December 31, 2015, the Company's current liabilities exceeded its current assets by RSD 17,543 thousand, whereas its cash outflows from overall activities exceeded the inflows by RSD 565 thousand.

 The Company's ability to continue as a going concern is dependent on the continued financial support of its majority owner.
 Accordingly, these financial statements have been prepared on a going concern basis, which entails that the Company will continue to operate in the foreseeable future.